-- Circuloos Data Platform: collects data from the production facilities by connecting IoT devices; data is sent to a central repository hosted by European Dynamics respecting the ownership of data; data models have been created for the entities handled by the project; the experiments will need to extend these data models if different business entities are handled by the experiment. - Supply Chain Optimization tool (SCOPT): is a tool that proposes optimal (or optionally suboptimal) solutions to intra-factory logistics of the pilot or the circular supply chain arrangement based on data available on the Data Platform.
-The optimization metrics are based on the available LCA indicators.
-For the utilization of the SCOPT tool, information regarding the following needs to be made available: the factory input resources/material, output products, waste production, internal processes as well as the interaction of the factory with suppliers and consumers.
-Moreover, information of envisioned or active circular supply chains should be provided that are based on real data (i.e. actual supply chain actors).
-For each of the above information categories, an array of alternative options (wherever possible) needs to be provided.
-An example could be the following: consider the Factory X utilizes 4 different raw materials that pass through 5 different operations in order to produce 2 different final products and scrap.
-The Factory X interacts with Factory A and Factory B to receive raw materials, with Factory D to provide its final products and with Factory E to provide its scrap.
-The raw materials are considered as input resources, the final products are considered as output products and the scrap is the waste.
-Moreover, the suppliers and the consumers are needed to be specified.
-In this example the suppliers of Factory X are: i) the Factory A that provides raw material A and raw material B and ii) Factory B that provides the raw material C and raw material D. The consumers of Factory X are: i) the Factory D that receives the final products and ii) the Factory E that receives the scrap.
-Additionally, the relevant cost indicators should be provided for each process (i.e. CO2 emission or energy consumption per process).
-Following this example, the intra-factory logistics of Factory X as well as the interaction of Factory X with suppliers and consumers is defined. - Supply Chain Digital Twin (SCDT): is a tool to simulate and visualize the factory operation and its supply chain arrangement.
-SCDT uses the data available on the Data Platform to provide a visual representation of the factory inputs, outputs, and internal processes as well as the interaction between the factories in the supply chain.
-SCDT can simulate the solutions for the factory or the supply chain provided by the SCOPT.
-SCDT requires the same information that is provided to SCOPT. - Supply Chain Orchestrator: orchestrator of business and manufacturing processes using Business Process Models; it is backed by a cloud deployment of the Camunda Engine and uses standard Business Process Management Notation (BPMN). - RAMP Marketplace: acts as the entry point for accessing the technical tools of the Circuloos platform, the registration of businesses adopting circularity practices, their interaction (in the form of establishing new business relationships) and the finding of available resources or potential collaborators. - LifeCycle Assessment Tool (GRETA): retrieves data, mainly LCI (Life Cycle Inventory), calculates environmental indicators, and reports these assessments back to the Circuloos Data Platform.
+Circuloos Data Platform: collects data from the production facilities by connecting IoT devices; data is sent to a central repository hosted by European Dynamics - respecting the ownership of data; data models have been created for the entities handled by the project; the experiments will need to extend these data models if different business entities are handled by the experiment

+- Supply Chain Optimization tool (SCOPT): is a tool that collects data from the Data Platform to calculate the optimal (or optionally sub-optimal) solutions to optimize the intra-factory logistics of the pilot or the supply chain arrangement based on the available LCA indicators provided by the GRETA tool.
+The 3D visualization of the proposed solutions can be presented on the SCDT. - Supply Chain Digital Twin (SCDT): is a tool that simulates the factory representation and the supply chain arrangement.
+Collecting data from the Data Platform provides a visualized representation of the supply chain presenting the factory inputs, outputs and internal processes as well as the interaction between the factories in the supply chain.
+SCDT can also simulate optimized solutions for the factory or the supply chain provided by the SCOPT. - Supply Chain Orchestrator: orchestrator of business and manufacturing processes using Business Process Models; it is backed by a cloud deployment of the Camunda Engine and uses standard Business Process Management Notation (BPMN) - RAMP Marketplace: acts as the entry point for accessing the technical tools of the Circuloos platform, the registration of businesses adopting circularity practices, their interaction (in the form of establishing new business relationships) and the finding of available resources or potential collaborators - LifeCycle Assessment Tool (GRETA): retrieves data, mainly LCI (Life Cycle Inventory), calculates environmental indicators, and reports these assessments back to the Circuloos Data Platform.
 This data can be utilized by other tools, such as Supply Chain Optimization, to perform various analyses and optimizations at both the factory process and supply chain levels.
 GRETA may also directly interact with end users, including sustainability experts from MSMEs, workers, and employees, through the front end, providing valuable insights into the environmental impacts of specific processes and products.
-GRETA platform should be utilised to assess the benefits in term of environmental point of view by the consortia built during the Open Calls.
-The use of the platform will be either direct (i.e. the end users from the consortium interact with the platform) or mediated by SUPSI as owner of the solution and of the expertise in environmental assessment.
-The use of other tools, for instance provided and/or already in use within the consortia, for the same purpose is not allowed as the scope of the open call is to test the CIRCULOOS platform and application landscape.